DaphneWebFramework/Daphne/.github/README.md

 ## Overview

-Daphne is a full-stack web framework designed for building database-driven web applications effortlessly.
+**Daphne** is a full-stack web framework designed for building database-driven web applications effortlessly.
 It is based on PHP, MySQL, Apache, jQuery, and Bootstrap.

 ## Installation

 ### Cloning the Repository

-To clone the Daphne framework along with its submodules:
+To clone Daphne along with its submodules:

 ```
 git clone --recurse-submodules https://github.com/DaphneWebFramework/Daphne.git